You are viewing the New York/Venezuela Chapter

 Artistic production in contexts of diaspora offers a way to understand how displaced communities process memory, identity, belonging and political experience through contemporary visual languages.

-E&R Contextualization: This line of inquiry is central to the Venezuela Chapter: the program understands contemporary Venezuelan art in diaspora as a form of cultural infrastructure capable of preserving memory, activating public conversation, generating critical knowledge and connecting dispersed experiences within a shared framework of recognition.
+E&R Contextualization: This line of inquiry is central to the New York/Venezuela Chapter: the program understands contemporary Venezuelan art in diaspora as a form of cultural infrastructure capable of preserving memory, activating public conversation, generating critical knowledge and connecting dispersed experiences within a shared framework of recognition.

 Explore contemporary art references →